INSURING HAWAII HOMEOWNERS

 Insurance subrogation is a legal process that allows an insurance company to pursue an at-fault party that caused a covered loss.
 This process enables the insurer to recover the amount of the claim it paid to the policyholder for the loss caused by the at-fault party.

-When describing the importance of subrogation, the Hawaii Supreme Court has held that subrogation “plays an important role in insurance law” because it holds the legally responsible party responsible for the harm caused to the insured.
+When describing the importance of insurance subrogation, the Hawai‘i Supreme Court has held that subrogation “plays an important role in insurance law” because it holds the legally responsible party responsible for the harm caused to the insured.
 State Farm Fire & Cas.
 Co. v.
 Pac.
 Rent-All, Inc., 90 Haw.
 315, 328 (1999).

 The party responsible for causing the loss “pays exactly the damages it would ordinarily pay” in the absence of insurance coverage.
 Moranz v.
 Harbor Mall, 150 Haw.
 387, 400 (2022).